brandiroo/WireframeEX/README.md

 Problem Statement
 <a target="blank" href=https://docs.google.com/document/d/1ntsqWdS79uoOWZr59Q5gU0yFBW2w4QNRe7l7fATkCR8/edit?usp=sharing>Google Docs - Problem Statement</a>

 A list of your prioritized features to match your user user goals

 Screenshots of your wireframes – sketches of major views / interfaces in your application

-A couple paragraphs about the general approach you took in your design process that point to your research.md file If necessary, any special instructions on how to build the app in Android Studio Descriptions of any unsolved problems or major hurdles you had to overcome

 # Proposal